 We are undoubtedly thrilled to be back safely after the long journey, no worse for the wear.
 The return trip wasn’t easy, especially the long 15-hour flight and the myriad connections.
-Sleep was elusive on the plane and neither of us slept a wink during the time we spent in the airport hotel in Joburg.
-At midnight, it was daytime to us and there was no way we could fall asleep.
+Sleep was elusive on the plane, and neither of us slept a wink while we spent in the airport hotel in Joburg.
+At midnight, it was daytime to us, and there was no way we could fall asleep.
 It was a long and fitful night.

-In Joburg, our huge new duffel bag was lost and has yet to arrive.
+In Joburg, our substantial new duffel bag was lost and has yet to arrive.
 We filed a claim but no word yet, three days later.
 This bag contained all of the new items we purchased in the US.
-We aren’t hopeful
+We aren’t hopeful.

 Tom’s yellow bag was found in Joburg and was delivered last night.
 At this point, we are out only one of our previous three missing bags.
-If it isn’t found in the next few days or so we will have to file for reimbursement
+If it isn’t found in the next few days, we will have to file for reimbursement.

-But, replacing the items will be time-consuming and require a shipment to South Africa which is always a frustrating scenario.
-We will figure that out in the next few days, confident that when all is said and done it will be fine.
-It’s only stuff, after all
+But, replacing the items will be time-consuming and require a shipment to South Africa, which is always a frustrating scenario.
+We will figure that out in the next few days, confident that it will be fine when all is said and done.
+It’s only stuff, after all.

 Right now.
 I am preparing this post on my phone using pricey data from Google Fi since, when the power goes off here, we also lose the WiFi signal.

 Little just showed up!
 Yeah.
 Maybe Tiny will be here at sundowner time as always!
-Plus, I called to discover our third missing bag is on its way to us.
-We’d already received missing bag #1 (while in Minnesota) and mission bag #2 (which was delivered to Louise’s last night) and soon bag #3, the missing duffel bag, with all the new items will arrive.
+Plus, I called to discover our third missing bag was on its way to us.
+We’d already received missing bag #1 (while in Minnesota) and mission bag #2 (which was delivered to Louise’s last night), and soon bag #3, the missing duffel bag, with all the new items, will arrive.
 This is the first time in almost nine years of travel that we’ve lost a bag, let alone three!